Clinical research is at the heart of medical advancements.

 The informed consent document is not a contract.
 You have the right to withdraw from a study at any time, for any reason.

 Before taking part in a clinical trial, consider the possible benefits and risks.
 Some possible benefits of your participation include:

-You may receive expert medical care for the condition being studied, even if you don’t have health insurance
+You receive expert medical care for the condition being studied, even if you don’t have health insurance.

-You may contribute to medical research and treatment advances
+You contribute to medical research and treatment advances.